Aug

 Allergies Not Only In Spring

-This article is about “allergies not only in spring”.
 Springtime is the time of spring allergies: those affected develop a runny nose, itchy eyes and in more severe cases they may experience a flare-up of asthma.
 Allergies can be triggered by the increase of pollen counts in the air that occurs every spring.
 In those who are sensitive, this leads to antibody formation in the blood.
 But often people have not only sensitivities to the pollens of spring bloomers; they may also be allergic to spores from molds, to dust mites and may have underlying allergies to foods.
+The immune system has memory cells that memorize that a person has had an allergic encounter to one of these items in the past, and allergic reactions can become more significant with a future encounter.
+Allergies can also be made worse when a person has food sensitivities and there are cross reactions between pollens of trees or grasses that can share surface protein regions with similar protein regions in foods.

 It is known that cross allergies are possible between birch pollen and apple, carrots or hazelnut.
 In its extreme form allergies due to antibodies, called IgE antibodies, can cause anaphylaxis.
 A person presensitized by inhaling birch pollen, after eating an apple, hazelnuts or a carrot can develop itching of the throat, swelling of the lips and very quickly deteriorate getting into an anaphylactic shock.

 Other cross allergies exist between ragweed pollen, which is a powerful inhalant allergen and melons or bananas.
 Again there are specific IgE antibodies that are responsible for this immune reaction.
-In this case the ragweed allergy primes the immune system to produce IgE antibodies, which are experience potentiation by certain foods that share similar protein components as the ragweed pollen.
+In this case the ragweed allergy primes the immune system to produce IgE antibodies, which are potentiated by certain foods that share similar protein components as the ragweed pollen.

 In the following I will deal with inhalant allergies separately from food allergies.